-EGRP retains the data from analytics tools and survey results only as long as required by law or needed to support the mission of the EGRP websites.
+EGRP retains the data from analytics tools only as long as required by law or needed to support the mission of the EGRP websites.

 The Office of Management and Budget (OMB) Memo M-10-22, Guidance for Online Use of Web Measurement and Customization Technologies allows Federal agencies to use session and persistent cookies.